 - While polenta cooks, heat a large skillet, add coconut oil and diced onions, and sauté until translucent, about 5-10 minutes.
 Add the kale and sprinkle on ume plum vinegar.
 Season with salt and pepper, to taste.
 Sauté for a few minutes until the kale is tender but still bright green.

 - To serve, arrange all items in a bowl as desired and top with with diced avocado.

 Naomi interned with me this year after completing her classroom hours at The Natural Epicurean.
 In the 10 years I taught there, I had dozens of amazing and talented culinary students intern with me.
 They assisted me in different aspects of my work, such as being a teaching assistant for my macrobiotic course or Ayurvedic cooking classes, assisting me with personal chef and catering work, testing recipes, or helping me create photos and videos for promotional materials.
 Naomi and I worked together for a few months this spring and came up with some beautiful materials for my web site and cooking class promotional materials.
 I am so grateful for her help, which came at a great time, when the cooking school had just closed and I was building my business and independent cooking classes.
 I miss working with Naomi now that her internship hours have ended, but hope we will get a chance to cook together again soon!
 Below is a video of us hard at work (and very well fed)!

-Naomi has started her own personal chef business in Austin, Texas specializing in healthy, beautiful, plant-based (vegan) meals made with organic, locally grown produce.
+Naomi works at The Sustainable Food Center and has her own personal chef business in Austin, Texas specializing in healthy, beautiful, plant-based (vegan) meals made with organic, locally grown produce.
 You can read all about her background, which includes an interdisciplinary bachelor’s degree in Agriculture and Food Justice and a certificate in plant-based chef training from The Natural Epicurean Academy of Culinary Arts.
 Let her know if you need her help with your next dinner party or weeknight meals!